IBM-Cloud/vpc-migration-tools/v2v-discovery-tool-rmm/HyperV/README.md

 #### Overview

-The Discovery tool automates the discovery of Hyper-V virtual machine(s) settings for the RacWware RMM migration tool.
+The Discovery tool automates the discovery of Hyper-V virtual machine(s) settings for the RackWware RMM migration tool.
 By using the System Center Virtual Machine Manager (SCVMM) PowerShell cmdlets, the following attributes are captured and saved to a **csv** file:

  - Virtual machine name
  - Operating system